 At Simplyteeth we use the Phillips Zoom Tooth Whitening System which is 33% more effective than other methods.
-During the first consultation, and your teeth are considered healthy enough to whiten, an impression will be taken of your mouth so that a protective tray can be made.
+During the first consultation, and your teeth are considered healthy enough to whiten, an impression will be taken of your mouth.
+Then a protective tray can be made.
 The tray will be used during the procedure to protect your lips and gums from getting hurt.
 The clip below shows us carrying out the Tooth Whitening treatment in our own dental practice.

-If you would like to enquire about making an initial appointment to see if your teeth are suitable for tooth whitening please contact us here.
+If you would like to consult your dentist about making an initial appointment to see if your teeth are suitable for tooth whitening please contact us here.